'Star Wars Rebels' sets 90-minute series finale

-The program, which airs on Disney XD, will return Feb.
-19 with back-to-back episodes leading up to its conclusion.
+The program, which airs on Disney XD, will return February 19 with back-to-back episodes leading up to its conclusion.

 The cable network also confirmed that Ian McDiarmid -- who has played Emperor Palpatine in the "Star Wars" movies -- will provide the character's voice during this final flurry of episodes.
 (Another actor had previously voiced the character, who has been heard but not seen in the series.)

-The Emperor is shown fleetingly in the trailer, which was released Friday.
+The emperor is shown fleetingly in the trailer, which was released Friday.

-Despite airing on a children's network, "Rebels," now in its fourth season, has been an intriguing offshoot of the "Star Wars" mythology, focusing on a small band battling against the Empire several years before the events depicted in the original movie, subtitled "A New Hope."
+Despite airing on a children's network, "Rebels," now in its fourth season, has been an intriguing offshoot of the "Star Wars" mythology, focusing on a small band battling against the empire several years before the events depicted in the original movie, subtitled "A New Hope."

 The question of what happened to those characters -- which include a Jedi named Kanan and his apprentice, Ezra -- has hung over the series in terms of how dark the ending might be.

 In October, series producer Dave Filoni told CNN that charting a finish to the series represented "quite a puzzle," saying, "The ending works as it's meant to.
 One of George's main things about 'Star Wars' is it is a story about hope. ...
 I tried to stick to those themes."